iluwatar/java-design-patterns/factory/README.md

 Pros

-* Allows keeping all objects creation in one place and avoid of spreading 'new' key value across codebase.
+* Allows keeping all objects creation in one place and avoid of spreading 'new' keyword across codebase.
-* Allows to writs loosely coupled code.
+* Allows to write loosely coupled code.
 Some of its main advantages include better testability, easy-to-understand code, swappable components, scalability and isolated features.

 Cons